home-assistant/home-assistant.io/source/_integrations/myuplink.markdown

 The myUplink integration lets you get information about the devices supporting myUplink using the [official cloud API](https://dev.myuplink.com).

-Depending on the type of devices in your system, one or more sensor entities are added to Home Assistant.
+Depending on the type of devices in your system, one or more entities are added to Home Assistant.
 Currently there is support for reading sensor states.
-There is also support for switches if suitable entities are discovered in the system.
-Note that you may need a valid subscription with MyUplink to allow controlling your equipment with switches.
+There is also support for switches and number entities if suitable data points are discovered in the system.
+Note that you may need a valid subscription with MyUplink to allow controlling your equipment with switches and number entities.

 ## Prerequisites